Funeral Arrangements

 Elements of the Funeral

-When one of its members dies, the Church is prepared to offer prayers after the death, at a gathering in the presence of the body, a vigil or wake, the procession to the church, the funeral Mass or Liturgy of the Word, and the committal at the cemetery or the crematorium.
+The Catholic funeral includes several sacred moments through which the Christian community expresses faith, hope, and solidarity: prayers immediately after death, a gathering in the presence of the body, the vigil or wake, the procession to the church, the Funeral Mass or Liturgy of the Word, and finally, the committal at the cemetery or columbarium.

 The Funeral Mass